 The River Eden flows into the Medway outside Penshurst and the second half of this walk follows the course of this larger river, with some variations from the route of Walk #235 through Haysden Country Park and into Tonbridge (pronounced Tunbridge: see Walk Notes).
 The walk passes the impressive remains of Tonbridge Castle and leads into the Medway Valley Walk at the town's ‘Big Bridge’, from where it is a short walk along the High Street to the station.

-For convenience two link routes between Penshurst village and its nearest stations have been copied from the Penshurst Circular walk (#300) and the Leigh to Tunbridge Wells walk (1–15).
+For convenience two link routes between Penshurst village and its nearest stations have been taken from the Penshurst Circular walk (#300) and the Leigh to Tunbridge Wells walk (1–15).
 The station called Penshurst is actually in Chiddingstone Causeway and both this and Leigh station are some way from the village, but these links do enable the walk to be split into two slightly shorter walks.

-Hever is on the Oxted–Uckfield line, which has an hourly Southern service from London Bridge taking 42 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).
+Hever is on Southern's Oxted–Uckfield line, which has an hourly off-peak service from London Bridge taking 42 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).
 Tonbridge is on the Southeastern main line from Charing Cross, with four to six fast trains an hour taking 40-45 minutes.
 The two Short Walks make use of the Redhill–Tonbridge branch line, which has an hourly Southern service between those two stations.

 There is no guarantee that any return ticket will be accepted on both the outward and return legs, but the suggested ticket is a return to Leigh (Kent)† (as advised for the Hever to Leigh walk).
 This is valid for travel from London via either Redhill or Tonbridge, so it will be accepted for the return leg on Southeastern services.
 And as Edenbridge is on the Redhill–Tonbridge line a Leigh ticket is arguably also valid to Edenbridge Town, since tickets to the two Edenbridge stations are interchangeable.
 In theory you might be required to buy a one-stop extension but in practice on-board Southern staff have always accepted a Leigh ticket on the outward leg to Hever.